Impact

 Children with intellectual disabilities learning different skills

 The students took part in a cultural programme where they performed a group dance.
 Children’s Day was celebrated and the children played games.
 All the students were taken for a picnic to a forest which they thoroughly enjoyed.
 On the occasion of World Disability Day, some students went to the zoo and some went for a picnic to a park.
 Big Bazar had a special shopping day for children with disability and some students went to purchase snacks.
-Special Olympics Youth Foundation programme was hosted at Raphael for children in the age group of 2-10 years and some of our students took part.

 22 July, 2019